-2.23 Part VII of the Financial Services and Markets Act 2000
+2.3 Part VII of the Financial Services and Markets Act 2000

-Part VII of the Financial Services and Markets Act 2000 sets out provisions for insurance business various transfer schemes and including banking business transfer schemes, the former of which is and ring-fencing transfer schemes.
-Insurance business transfer schemes are discussed in Annex 910.
-147
+Part VII of the Financial Services and Markets Act 2000 sets out provisions for various transfer schemes including banking business transfer schemes and ring-fencing transfer schemes.
+Insurance business transfer schemes are discussed in Annex 10.
+1447 174

 A banking business transfer scheme is a scheme under which the whole or part of the business of an English Bank, including the acceptance of deposits, may be transferred to another body, subject to certain conditions and exclusions.

-A ring-fencing transfer scheme is a scheme under which the whole or part of the business of a UK authorised person (or of an entity incorporated in the UK that is not authorised but is a member of a group including the UK authorised person) may be transferred to another body, subject to certain conditions and exclusions, for the purpose of complying with the ring-fencing rules and the duty imposed on ring-fenced bodies as to the activities they can carry on.
+148 I75 A ring-fencing transfer scheme is a scheme under which the whole or part of the business of a UK authorised person (or of an entity incorporated in the UK that is not authorised but is a member of a group including the UK authorised person) may be transferred to another body, subject to certain conditions and exclusions, for the purpose of complying with the ring-fencing rules and the duty imposed on ring-fenced bodies as to the activities they can carry on.
 These provisions do not apply to building societies.

-A bank business transfer scheme (except in respect of insurance business) does not have to be effected in accordance with these provisions, 109 but if it is, an application is made to the court for an order sanctioning the scheme.
+A transfer scheme (except in respect of insurance business) does not have to be effected in accordance with these provisions, 149 but if it is, an application is made to the court for an order sanctioning the scheme.
 The application may be made by the English Bank, the transferee or both.
 Note that a ring-fencing scheme requires consent from the PRA.